juliusaka/xfc_btms_saev_controller/README.md

 an object, as a datastructure for all the vehicle information.
 Has also methods to addEngy and addPower (give Power and duration). can be used in lists to code the queue and charging bays.

-### VehicleGenerator:
+### VehicleGenerator

 generates vehicles objects based on the outputs of the SimBroker.
 Links vehicleType with their maximum energy.
-Implemented like this, so that vehicle-properties-file isn't loaded repeatedly
+Implemented like this, so that vehicle-properties-file isn't loaded repeatedly. three major dataframes:

+- Simulation Results SimRes: used to determine the following RefuelSessionEvent ot ChargingPlugInEvent (loaded from csv)
+- Vehicle Data Base: Contains the Vehicle Data Base (loaded from csv)
+- Vehicle Dataframe: Connects VehicleIds with the Vehicle Type

 ### Sim Broker
 Object, which provides the BEAM-simulation results to charging station simulation.

 - with the initialization, the SimBroker looks for the first line after the start time
 - for every call of step, the index of the rows from the last simulation time to the next simulation time is determined and a dataframe-slice with all the events happening in between given back.

+## Adaption to use within GEMINI-XFC

+- change VehicleGenerator, such that the vehicle population with their properites is directly passed, with no need to reconstruct them.
+Need for implementation for interaction with Beam.